Kislak Fellowship Description

 Successful proposals will clearly indicate the purpose and principal scholarly contribution of the project, and the benefit to the project of working in the Library of Congress using both the Kislak materials and the Library's other collections.

-The Kislak Fellow is expected to develop research of a publishable quality.
+The Kislak Fellows are expected to develop research of a publishable quality.
 As a Library of Congress resident scholar, fellows are also expected to make at least one presentation about their research and to participate actively in Kluge Center events and programs as appropriate.

-The Kislak Short-term Fellowship for the Study of the History and Cultures of the Early Americas
+Kislak Fellowships for the Study of the History and Cultures of the Early Americas

 The John W. Kluge Center / Office of Scholarly Programs